Report

 Published Date

-Our latest Global antitrust enforcement report offers an insightful analysis of the current state and future trajectory of antitrust enforcement worldwide, based on analysis of enforcement data from 31 jurisdictions.
+Our latest Global antitrust enforcement report offers an insightful analysis of the current state and future trajectory of antitrust enforcement worldwide, based on analysis of enforcement data from over 30 jurisdictions.
 It discusses the significant increase in fines, the impact of digital market scrutiny, and emerging trends in public and private enforcement practices.

 Summary